Spider-Woman (Jessica Drew): Avenger and agent of S.W.O.R.D.

 Jessica is asked by Steve Rogers himself to join his team of Avengers.
 During their first meeting, Jessica expresses her doubts to Wolverine about being on the team, feeling she has not earned the role.
 Wolverine advises her if she feels that way, she will then have to work towards earning it then.
 Suddenly Kang the Conqueror appears in the middle of the meeting with a dire warning about the future and all of reality, blaming the children of the Avengers.
 After recruiting the Protector and building a time machine, the time machine is destroyed by a furious Wonder Man.
-Once the dust has settled, an alternate version of Apocalypse and his Four Horsemen appear.
+Once the dust has settled, an alternate version of Apocalypse and his Horsemen appear.
 After Apocalypse's defeat, Jessica and a few of her teammates are sent into New York City to protect its citizens from the attacks coming from the timestream.
 While in Washington Square Park, they come across Killraven and join forces to help the citizens.
 Once their mission is completed and all the attacks have stopped, Jessica is the first to realize Killraven has not been returned to his proper future.

 Later Jessica is present when Red Hulk comes to warn the Avengers that the Hood is seeking to collect the Infinity Gems.
 She is present along with the rest of the Avengers when they confront the Illuminati in Attilan about their existence and goes with a team of Avengers to the ruins of the Xavier Institute to get to Professor Xavier's Infinity gem.

 During the "Fear Itself" storyline, Spider-Woman, Ms. Marvel and Protector arrive in Brazil to help Red She-Hulk fight Hulk, who was transformed into Nul: Breaker of Worlds.

 While on a mission for S.W.O.R.D., Jessica is sent to locate an unusual alien energy surge in Wakanda.
 Upon finding the remains of a Spaceknight, Jessica is ambushed by the Intelligencia who take her as a prisoner.
 Abigail Brand approaches the Avengers for help and a team is put together to help locate Jessica.
 Jessica wakes up naked and is interrogated by two members of the Intelligencia.
 While the Intelligencia study the Spaceknight, the Avengers interrupt their attempts and the body activates, revealing it was containing Ultron's consciousness.
 The new Ultron escapes and Jessica is reunited with the Avengers.